-Enrolments in this category should clearly indicate the length of time the student can remain in distance education, a review date and the specific conditions required to maintain eligibility for enrolment.
+Enrolments in this category will indicate the length of time the student can remain in distance education, a review date and the specific conditions required for enrolment.

-Enrolment at the distance education school proceeds after the distance education school receives the relevant Director's signed letter outlining the conditions of enrolment.
+Enrolment at the distance education school proceeds after the distance education school receives the director's signed letter outlining the conditions of enrolment.

-During the enrolment, the Rural and Distance Education Specialist Program Coordinator will provide ongoing advice, guidance and support to Executive Directors, Directors, local School Services teams and the distance education school.
+During the enrolment, the Rural and Distance Education Specialist Program Coordinator will provide ongoing advice, guidance and support to Executive Directors, directors, local learning and wellbeing teams in delivery support and the distance education school.